 Matthew Kolodoski is a litigation attorney who has successfully represented clients through all phases of trial and appellate proceedings in state and federal courts throughout Texas.
-His practice focuses primarily on the representation of insurance carriers in all aspects of contractual and extra-contractual litigation.
-Matthew also devotes a significant portion of his practice to advising insurers on coverage matters, including drafting coverage opinions as well as other coverage-related documents.
+His practice focuses primarily on the representation of insurance carriers in all aspects of insurance coverage and extra-contractual litigation.

 - Obtained post-appraisal state and federal court summary judgments on behalf of property insurance carriers, dismissing all contractual and extra-contractual claims after payment of the appraisal award.